 Remaining true to the techniques imported from Portugal, Macau has mainly stuck with the traditional beige and black colours in paving its grounds.
 This is what you see around most of the Historic City Centre, particularly in the area around Senado Square.

 However, beyond the UNESCO World Heritage area of Macau, it is quite common to find rust coloured cobblestones added to the mix.

 These coloured cobblestones provide an element of uniqueness to the pavements that can be found in Macau.

-These Portuguese-style cobblestone pavements are testament to the surviving heritage and fused Chinese-European culture that are on regular display throughout the city.
+These Portuguese-style cobblestone pavements are a testament to the surviving heritage and fused Chinese-European culture that is on regular display throughout the city.

-So be sure to keep your eyes peeled to the ground and look out for these street gems on your next visit to Macau!
+So be sure to keep your eyes peeled to the ground and put a hunt for these street gems on your next Macau itinerary.